 Following unusually heavy seasonal rains in August 2020 across much of Central and North-Eastern Africa, Sudan experienced some of the worst flooding in decades, and was particularly affected by the prolonged rains in the Blue and White Nile catchment.

 Following a request from the Government of Sudan’s Ministry of Labor and Social Development, the ACP-EU NDRR Program supported the government in assessing the damages from the 2020 seasonal floods and plan a roadmap for recovery.

-This rapid damage, loss, and recovery needs assessment will assess the impact of the 2020 seasonal floods for Khartoum and other affected areas in Sudan and will produce a preliminary recovery strategy.
-This assessment will adapt from the Post Disaster Needs Assessment (PDNA) methodology and will be applied to the context of Sudan in a manner to undertake a rapid and concise assessment.
+This rapid damage, loss, and recovery needs assessment assessed the impact of the 2020 seasonal floods for Khartoum and other affected areas in Sudan and produced a preliminary recovery strategy.
+This assessment was adapted from the Post Disaster Needs Assessment (PDNA) methodology and applied to the context of Sudan.

-The assessment will produce a report that is led and approved by the Government of Sudan and will provide:
+The assessment produced a report led and approved by the Government of Sudan (see link below) and providing:

 - An assessment of the damage, loss, and recovery needs in the affected sectors and districts;